Ashleyw27/Ashleyw27.github.io/password_generator/README.md

 # Password Generator
+## User Story
+As an employee with access to sensitive data

+I want to randomly generate a password that meets certain criteria

+So that I can create a strong password that provides greater security

 ## Description and Usage
 This tool was built to generate a password based on the users preferences including password length and the types of characters that the user would like included in the password (symbols, numbers, lower case letters, and/or upper case letters).
 To run the program the user will press the *Generate Password* button and a prompt will appear on the page asking the user to specify the desired length of their password.
 The user must choose between 8 and 128 characters.
 If they choose outside of those parameters they will receive an alert asking them to choose again.